st890670/password-validation/README.md

 # Password Validation

 ## Description
 It's a password validation side project.
 You can test API on Swagger UI page.
-After validated you will get a `PasswordResult` class which contains `isPassed` and `failedReasons` fields.
+After validated you will get a `PasswordResult` class which contains `passed` and `failedReasons` fields.

 You can find unit test case and integration test case in test package. and view testing coverage statistic by Jacoco.